rafabulsing/sicp/01.02/notes.md

 720
 ```

+The interpreter has to keep track of a chain of *deferred operations*, which grows linearly with the size of the input.
+This kind of process is called a *linear recursive process*.

 Conversely, we could multiply 1 by 2, then by 3, then 4, and so on until reaching $ n $.
-We would need some variables to hold that running product, and how many steps we've calculated already:
+We would need some variables to hold that running product, and how many steps we've calculated already.
+Those variables would track the *state* of the running operation.

 ```lisp
 (define (factorial n)